Safelist aggregation procedures

-Be mindful of the network and replication traffic that may be generated when you run the Update-SafeList cmdlet.
-Running the command on multiple mailboxes where safelists are heavily used may generate a significant amount of traffic.
+Be aware of the replication traffic that might be generated when you run the Update-SafeList cmdlet.
+Running the command on multiple mailboxes where safelists are heavily used might generate a significant amount of network traffic.
 We recommend that if you run the command on multiple mailboxes, you should run the command during off-peak, non-business hours.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.